freeacs/freeacs/README.md

 ## Prerequisites

-FreeACS requires Java and MySQL.
-It has been tested to work on Java 8 and latest version of MySQL (the latter with some minor quirk in the install script).
+FreeACS requires Java 17 and MySQL.
+It has been tested to work on Java 17, 18 and 19 and latest version of MySQL (the latter with some minor quirk in the install script).

 ## Social